kitajchuk/clutch/README.md

 * In your repository Settings under API & Security do the following:
     * Enable the API Endpoint CDN if it isn't already on
     * Choose Open API for your Repository security level
+    * If you need to use a Private API, choose that
+        * Under the Generate an Access Token section enter a name and click Add this application
+        * This makes an app config with oAuth and token access
+        * Under the application settings you just made copy the Permanent access tokens - Access to master
+        * Create a file at `sandbox/prismic.access.token` and paste the token in that file
+        * Next in `clutch.config.js` change `api.token` to `true`
+        * Run the sandbox deploy scripts so your instances have access to these tokens
+            * `npm run deploy:sandbox:staging`
+            * `npm run deploy:sandbox:production`
 * In your repository Custom Types create a Single type called `Site`
     * In the configuration for this type paste the contents of `models/Site.prismic.json` in the JSON editor
 * In your repository Custom Types create a Repeatable type called `Page`